-During the year ended December 31, 2022, an aggregate of 132 852 metres (including 85 067 m from underground) has been drilled at the Windfall Property which has resulted in Osisko completing an aggregate of 1,805,361 metres since the beginning of the 2015 drilling program.
+During the year ended December 31, 2023, an aggregate of 143,601 metres had been drilled at the Windfall Project, including 126,270 metres from underground drilling.
 Details of the various drilling programs are summarized in Table 6 below.

 Drilling performed by Osisko since 2015 significantly expanded known mineralized zones in the Underdog and Main areas, in zones such as Caribou 1, Caribou 2, Caribou Extension, Bobcat, Zone 27, Mallard, Windfall North and specific zones in the F-Zones (e.g., F-51).
 Moreover, significant new mineralized zones were discovered from the continuous drilling on the deposit.
 These include the Lynx Main, Triple Lynx, Lynx 4, Lynx HW, Lynx SW and Triple 8.
-These newly discovered zones contributed to the increase of the gold content of the Windfall deposit over the years.
+These discovered zones contributed to the increase of the gold content of the Windfall deposit over the years.
 Drilling undertaken since 2015 delineates the footprint of the deposit's mineralization to a vertical depth of 1,600 m, to over 1,700 m laterally, and up to 3,000 m in strike length.

-On June 15, 2021, Osisko announced a significant new high-grade gold discovery had been made north of its 100% owned Windfall Project.
-The Golden Bear discovery returned 27.40 g/t Au over 6.7 metres in OSK-UB-21-232 and is located approximately 1 kilometre north of the Windfall Project along a sub-parallel splay of the Windfall bank fault.
+Drilling at the vicinity of the Windfall deposit led to the 2021 discovery of the Golden Bear showing.
+The Golden Bear showing returned 27.40 g/t Au over 6.7 metres in OSK-UB-21-232 and is located approximately 1 kilometres north of the Windfall deposit along a sub parallel splay of the Windfall bank fault.
 In 2022, a follow-up drilling program was realized on the up and down plunge of the Golden Bear mineralization zones.
-A total of 16,914 meters were completed on the showing.
+A total of 16,941 metres were completed on the showing.